aaronbloomfield/ccc/hws/btcparser/index.md

 ### Part 2a: Validation

 Now that you can read in valid blockchain, your program should be extended to check for errors in the blockchain.
-Once an error is encountered, the program should output the error number and stop.
-The errors below are what should be checked for -- note that these are not all the possible errors, but a selection of errors to check for on this assignment.
+Once an error is encountered, the program should output the error number and exit.
+The errors below are what should be checked for -- note that these are not all the possible errors, but a selection of errors to check for in this assignment.

 1. Invalid magic number
 2. Invalid header version (we only are allowing version 1 for this assignment)